 Even though pursuing courses from study abroad destinations can open the doors to innumerable opportunities, lack of finances can act as an obstruction.
 But worry not!
 There is a multitude of scholarships for Indian students to study in UK.
 But before applying for any aid, make sure that you have been accepted to your desired university.

 Every year, lakhs of students enroll themselves in various degree programs offered in universities across the UK.
-Thus, when you study in UK, you will meet people who belong to different cultures, countries, speak varied languages, etc. One thing which you should keep in mind is that although British citizens speak the English language, there are many differences when it comes to enunciation and spellings.
+Thus, when you study in the UK, you will meet people who belong to different cultures, countries, speak varied languages, etc. One thing which you should keep in mind is that although British people speak English, there are many differences when it comes to enunciation and spellings.

 Apart from the primary tuition fees, the cost of studying in the UK includes accommodation, Visa, daily expenses, transport, etc. Enlisted are the details pertaining to the expenses which one may incur to study in UK:

-- The cost of studying programs like MBA, clinical degrees and various engineering branches will be a lot more expensive to study in UK.
+- The cost of studying programs like MBBS, clinical degrees and various engineering branches will be a little more expensive than other countries.
+However, the duration of an undergraduate programme is 3 years and a postgraduate programme is 1 year in UK, which in turn helps students save time and money.

 Just like any university across the globe, there is a set standard of documents and a specific procedure to complete the application procedure followed in UK.
 Here’s a step-by-step guide on how to complete the admission procedure in order to study in UK:

-Research and find out which university and course are most suitable for you to study in UK.
+- Research and find out which university and course are most suitable for you to study in the UK.
 You can either conduct thorough research on your own or can take help from various overseas education consultants.
+In either case, do not forget to check the course as well as the university or institute ranking on trusted platforms.

 - Copy of a valid passport

-- Scorecard of English proficiency tests like TOEFL/IETLS/C1 Advanced.
+- Scorecard of English proficiency tests like TOEFL/IELTS/C1 Advanced.
+(Some universities exempt students from this if they meet the set criteria)

 - Academic Transcripts